derekkedziora/jekyll-demo/_posts/2020-06-19-third-sample-post.md

  - owls
 ---

-Thanks for reading my sample blog post about owls.
+Thanks about owls.
+Have a look at the majestic creatures [on Flickr](https://www.flickr.com/search/?text=owls).

 Back to the [main page](/) or maybe a [random post](/random)?